 Jeremiah felt rejected, desolate and forsaken.

-Even though Jeremiah’s flesh was chastised, his soul remembered the goodness of God and reminded him that the Lord was his portion forever.
+Although Jeremiah’s flesh was chastised, his soul remembered the goodness of God.
+He took comfort in knowing that the Lord was his portion forever.